aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textparagraph/_index.md

 ```

-For the description of this property, please see [getSpaceAfterSizeType()](../../com.aspose.cells/textparagraph\#getSpaceAfterSizeType--)
+Sets the amount of vertical white space that will be present after a paragraph.

 **Parameters:**
 | Parameter | Type | Description |